ray2day/ray2day/README.md

 **As far learning C# and .NET concerned I am BUSY WITH:**
 - expanding my C# coding skills by reading (internet/books), tutorials, excercises, etc. ...and just programming a lot!</BR>
 - learn to develop webapps and -services using the ASP.NET frame work; Razor pages, MVC etcetera with main focus on Blazor (mainly self study)
-- Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET MVC, Web API with Blazor, Xamarin Forms
+- Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
-- reading books like 'C# 9 and .Net 5 Mordern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
+- reading books like 'C# 9 and .Net 5 Modern Cross-Platform Development' and 'Handboek ASP.NET Core 3.1'
 - still having conversations with professionals in the workfield to help me to choose my path in coding
 - share knowledge with former fellow students through Discord
 - getting used more working with git and GitHub